SemiCroustii/ubox-camera-ha/README.md

 3. Go to **Configuration** → **Integrations** → **Add Integration**

-4. Search for "Ubia Cameras" and select it
+4. Search for "Ubox Cameras" and select it

-5. Enter your Ubia portal credentials:
+5. Enter your Ubox portal credentials:
-   - **Username**: Your Ubia portal username
+   - **Username**: Your Ubox portal username
-   - **Password**: Your Ubia portal password
+   - **Password**: Your Ubox portal password

 ### Method 2: HACS (Home Assistant Community Store)